MantiMantilla/nbgrader-grade-on-submission/source/README.md

 This executes the script as a background process and writes all logs to a `nohup.out` file.
 The process will persist after the session ends.

 If needed, you can use `ps` and `pkill` to interrupt the process.

+The process will not persist on reboot.
+Also, we chose not to run this as a systemd service because we need accedd to the JupyterHub session and its extensions.